Kekkodf/DP-COMET/README.md

 ├── LICENSE
 ├── .gitignore
 ```
-The `main.py` script will generate a sample test folder, apply the DP-COMET mechanism, perform the experiments and store the results in it.
+The `main.py` script will generate a sample test folder, apply the COMET mechanism, perform the experiments and store the results in it.
 The results logs will be saved in the `logs/` folder.

-## 🧪 Test DP-COMET
+## 🧪 Test COMET

 To test the contextual obfuscation mechanism, you can use the `main.py` script and run the following command:
 ```bash